post-self/idumea.post-self.ink/content/_index.md

 >
 > I think that The Woman would say, however, that she was too whole.
 I think she would say that she was too full, too much, too alive.
 I think she would say that almost three hundred years of a life that was lived as hers was was too much life.
 I think she would laugh that hoarse, dry laugh that always sounded like tears were on the way and say that thirty years was probably too much for her.
 >
-> And me, friends?
+> But me, friends?
 What will become of me?
-And am I born to die?